Types of financial statements:

 This statement is helpful for shareholders because it provides great insights into the effects of business operations on their investment in a business.

 - It shows the status of overall changes in owners’ equity.

 - The components of a statement of changes in equity are: Share capital, share premium, dividend, bonus shares, right shares, and retained earnings.

 - It is helpful for the users of financial statements, particularly shareholders.

-Let’s understand the major differences among types of financial statements through the following Image.
+Let’s understand the major differences among different financial statements through the following Image.

-Notes are additional information together with other four types of financial statements.
-It requires an entity to disclose all information that matters and help users to have a better understanding because this is the mandatory requirement by IFRS.
+Notes are supportive details together with the other four types of financial statements.
+It requires a business entity to disclose all information that is significant and help users to have a better understanding because this is the mandatory requirement by IFRS.